 The physical properties of condensed matter (liquids and solids) can be explained in terms of the kinetic molecular theory.
 In a liquid, intermolecular attractive forces hold the molecules in contact, although they still have sufficient KE to move past each other.

 Intermolecular attractive forces, collectively referred to as van der Waals forces, are responsible for the behavior of liquids and solids and are electrostatic in nature.
-Dipole-dipole attractions result from the electrostatic attraction of the partial negative end of one dipolar molecule for the partial positive end of another.
+Dipole-dipole attractions result from the electrostatic attraction of the partial negative end of one dipolar molecule for the partially positive end of another.
 The temporary dipole that results from the motion of the electrons in an atom can induce a dipole in an adjacent atom and give rise to the London dispersion force.
 London forces increase with increasing molecular size.
 Hydrogen bonds are a special type of dipole-dipole attraction that results when hydrogen is bonded to one of the three most electronegative elements: F, O, or N.

 Chemistry End of Chapter Exercises